-- 6. Using the program in Figure 3 and a yardstick, determine the calibration coefficient for your CutieBot's sonar that relates the number of ticks to a distance in centimeters. - (a) Place the CutieBot on the floor and put the yardstick on the floor in orthogonal to the sonar sensor so that you can measure the distance from the sonar transducers to a point on the yardstick.

-(b) Place a large, flat object (such as a book) at several positions along the yardstick, run the program you loaded in step five, and record the distance and time-of-flight data in an Excel spreadsheet.
+- 9. Using the program in Figure 3 and a yardstick, determine the calibration coefficient for your CutieBot's sonar that relates the number of ticks to a distance in centimeters. - (a) Place the CutieBot on the floor and put the yardstick on the floor orthogonal to the sonar sensor so that you can measure the distance from the sonar transducers to a point on the yardstick. - (b) Place a large object with a flat, vertical face (such as a book standing on end) at several positions along the yardstick, run the program you loaded in step five, and record the distance and time-of-flight data in an Excel spreadsheet.